While the Colosseum stands, Rome shall stand; when the Colosseum falls, Rome shall fall; when Rome falls, the world shall fall.

-So wrote the English monk the Venerable Bede in the 8th century, and luckily for us nearly 1,300 years later the magnificent Roman Colosseum is still standing, dominating the physical space of Rome as well as providing its most iconic image in our collective imagination.
-Astonishingly massive and so evocative of the ancient culture that moved heaven and earth to construct it, when you come to the Colosseum you feel as if you can reach out and touch the distant world of antiquity across the gulf of centuries.
-Even though we might think we know the Colosseum all too well from world of popular culture, the experience of witnessing its endless rows of massively impossible arches in the flesh can turn even the most jaded traveller into a child filled with wonder.
+Astonishingly massive and wonderfully evocative of the ancient culture that moved heaven and earth to construct it, when you come to the Colosseum you feel as if you can reach out and touch the distant world of antiquity across the gulf of centuries.
+Even though we might think we know the Colosseum all too well from world of popular culture, witnessing its endless rows of arches gleaming in the Roman sun for the first time can turn even the most jaded traveller into a child filled with wonder.

-What exactly is the Colosseum anyway, and where is it?
+What exactly is the Colosseum, and where is it?

 The Colosseum seen from the Roman Forum